jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 + Posts are groups in files based on the location.
 Within that file they have a fragment based on the ID.
 (See @fig:frag-strat-location)
 + All posts are stored in one file.
 Within that file they have a fragment based on the ID.
 (See @fig:frag-strat-one-file)
 + Each posed is stored in their own file based on the ID.
 (See @fig:frag-strat-own-file)

+In hignsight the scope of SolidBench was to big, it creates 1528 pods, but we will only query 4 of them.
+We query the @sgv file, containing approximetly 33 triples and as well as the files that store the the resources.
+For the writing use case, those are either empty, or in the case of "one file" contain 2947 triples.
+When updating, we first prepare the file with the insertion of a single post, adding an additiona 9 triples.

 #figure(
   text-example[